 Margaret joined Watsi on December 3rd, 2019.
 Two years ago, Margaret joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Margaret's most recent donation traveled 8,200 miles to support Dinavence, a mother and small scale farmer from Uganda, for thyroid removal surgery to relieve her swelling.
+Margaret's most recent donation traveled 1,900 miles to support Abigail, a three-year-old girl from Haiti, to fund surgery to repair a birth defect in her heart.

 Dinavence is a small scale farmer.
 She is married but lives alone and her husband, who is also a small-scale farmer, lives in another district with their children.
 Dinavence is a mother of seven, with only three living children.
 30 years ago, Dinavence began to experience troubling symptoms, including a painless neck swelling that has progressively been increasing in size.
 She has never visited a doctor for medical attention because she never knew that the condition was treatable.
 Currently, Dinavence can no longer carry a heavy load on her head such as agricultural produce, and feels uncomfortable while climbing steep slopes and hills.
 She experiences severe airway blockage while sleeping.
 One of her friends recently got treated for a similar issue and was able to refer her to Rushoroza Hospital.
 There Dinavence was diagnosed with a non-toxic goitre and after a review by the surgeon, a thyroidectomy is recommended.
 She needs surgery to prevent her symptoms from getting worse, but her family cannot afford the cost.
 Our medical partner, African Mission Healthcare Foundation, is helping Dinavence receive treatment.
 She is scheduled to undergo a thyroidectomy on October 5th at our medical partner's care center.
 Surgeons will remove all or part of her thyroid gland.
 This procedure will cost $333, and she and her family need help raising money.
 Dinavence says, "I had lost hope of living a normal life again.
 I pray that I may be considered for treatment so that I may have another chance to live comfortably like others and be able to continue farming.”